kevingillispie/Schema-Scalpel/README.txt

 [UPDATE] Exmample schema are now called directly from an array rather than the database.

-[FIX] Spaces after commas are now limited to one to maintain traditional punctuation practices.
+[FIXED] Spaces after commas are now limited to one to maintain traditional punctuation practices.

 = 1.2.4.1 =
-[FIX] The create and edit schema buttons were being generated with the incorrect schema type.
+[FIXED] The create and edit schema buttons were being generated with the incorrect schema type.
 Each tab will now display the appropriate schema (i.e. home, global, pages, posts).

 = 1.2.4 =
-[FIX] Should the `wp_head()` function be called more than once, some functions in the `/public/class-schema-scalpel-public.php` file would throw a fatal PHP error due to redundant declarations.
+[FIXED] Should the `wp_head()` function be called more than once, some functions in the `/public/class-schema-scalpel-public.php` file would throw a fatal PHP error due to redundant declarations.

 = 1.2.3 =
 [UPDATE] Schema Scalpel works with WordPress 6.0!

-[FIX] A few CSS class names that weren't updated to Bootstrap 5.x naming standards.
+[FIXED] A few CSS class names that weren't updated to Bootstrap 5.x naming standards.

-[FIX] Page and post titles were not displaying properly due to sanitization function.
+[FIXED] Page and post titles were not displaying properly due to sanitization function.

 = 1.2.2 =
-[UPDATE] The schema/JSON-LD format error checking has been greatly improved.
+[UDPATED] The schema/JSON-LD format error checking has been greatly improved.

 = 1.2.1 =
-[FIX] Version 1.2 was pushed without updating every instance of version number within the plugin.
+[FIXED] Version 1.2 was pushed without updating every instance of version number within the plugin.

 = 1.2 =
 [NEW] Multisite activation is now possible!